fun-lan/vim/README.md

 # vim

-Vim and NeoVim support for Funny
+Vim and NeoVim support for the Funny Programming Lanuage.